cwellsx/view/packages/ui-react/src/components/EDITORTAGS.md

 When you use the cursor keys (including <kbd>ArrowLeft</kbd> and <kbd>ArrowRight</kbd>) to scroll beyond the edge of the `<input>` control, then this component detects that and changes its selection of which tag is currently editable.

+## Architecture

+The implemented of this component is split into three modules:

+- [`EditorTags`](./EditorTags.tsx) defines the React elements
+- [`useSelectTags`](../hooks/useSelectTags.ts) registers the reducer for the component state; it also uses an effect to fetch the list of all tags from the server
+- [`SelectTagsState`](./SelectTagsState.ts) defines the state, the reducer actions, the reducer itself, helper functions to initialise the state, and event handlers which delegate to reducer actions.

 ## Implementation state data

 There's quite a bit of state (i.e. member data) associated with this component: